jonathan-lin/dgsom_patient_logger/README.md

 This script automates the patient encounter logging process on Gryphon.
 Currently it only works for the surgical subspecialties that I rotated on but it can be easily extended to include any rotation/specialty.

-The script requires python and selenium.
+The script requires python, selenium and a webdriver (I use geckodriver but chromedriver should work as well)

 Enter your data into a dictionary as shown at the top of patientloggerconstant.py